captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I saw you as a baby, as a toddler, as a schoolboy, as a high school graduate, as a college graduate and as a med school graduate.
+I saw you as a baby, as a toddler, as a schoolboy,

 ---

-I also saw you in the bathtub when you were one year old – and believe me, I saw all of you.
+as a high school graduate, as a college graduate and as a med school graduate.

 ---

-I think you’ll also be glad to hear that your aunts were on their best  behavior, except Aunt Linda who asked me if I had a seamstress.
+I also saw you in the bathtub when you were one year old –

 ---

-I told her no but I have a young woman named Louise who comes in every day to do the cooking and cleaning and that shut her up.
+and believe me, I saw all of you.

 ---

+I think you’ll also be glad to hear that your aunts were on their best  behavior,

+---

+except Aunt Linda who asked me why I had dark circles under my eyes.

+---

+I told her I was a fan dancer and it kept me up late at night and that shut her up.

+---

+Your sister Betty was the most interesting of all,

+---

-Your sister Betty was the most interesting of all, and that leads me to why I didn’t write you for a couple of days.
+and that leads me to why I didn’t write you for a couple of days.

 ---